-To date, 13 square miles of critical habitat have been protected through this program, allowing increased management within habitat complexes.
-Over 7 square miles have been opened for public hunting and fishing and approximately 6 square miles of permanent conservation easements within priority habitat complexes has been achieved.
-This program has protected habitat for 95 different Species in Greatest Conservation Need, including 8 classified by the State of Minnesota as endangered and 21 considered threatened.
+To date, over 13 square miles of critical habitat have been protected.
+Over 8 square miles opened for public hunting and fishing and allowing increased management within habitat complexes and nearly 6 square miles of permanent conservation easements within priority habitat complexes improving habitat within large complexes.
+This program has protected habitat for 110 different Species in Greatest Conservation Need, including 9 classified as Endangered and 22 considered Threatened.
 The importance of habitat protection in Southeast Minnesota was highlighted recently by new research from TNC scientists.
 They identified the Blufflands as a resilient landscape that gives native species the greatest opportunity to adapt to a changing climate.
 Investing in the protection, restoration, and enhancement of resilient landscapes like the Blufflands will have a bigger impact on future wildlife, as these areas are expected to remain viable habitat for more of our native species as climate change shifts their historic ranges.
-If funded, we anticipate this phase will continue to build upon this significant, permanent, and resilient conservation legacy.